syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Dropdownlist inside Dialog

-Achieve this by rendering the dropdownlist inside the SfDialog.
+Within a dialog popup, a dropdownlist can be displayed.
+This can be accomplished by presenting the dropdownlist within the SfDialog.

 {% highlight cshtml %}